nguyenducnhaty/CNTK/Examples/Image/GettingStarted/README.md

 ### 01_OneHidden.cntk

-This is a simple, one hidden layer network that produces `1.56%` of error.
+This is a simple, one hidden layer network that produces `1.76%` of error.
 Since this model does not assume any spatial relationships between the pixels, it is often referred as "permutation invariant".
-Surprisingly, the accuracy of such a simple model is better than most permutation invariant neural network implementations in early days that are trained on the raw data (without distortion-based data augmentation), according to http://yann.lecun.com/exdb/mnist/.

 To run this example, use the following command: